ebp-nor/genome-assembly-workshop-2022/04_hifiasm.md

 ```

 We have set up this script for you.
-What you need to do is to create a run.sh in your working folder (`/projects/ec146/work/<username>/smudgeplot`) with this content (with nano for instance):
+What you need to do is to create a run.sh in your working folder (`/projects/ec146/work/<username>/hifiasm`) with this content (with nano for instance):

 ```
+sbatch /projects/ec146/scripts/run_hifiasm.sh gsMetZobe \
+/fp/projects01/ec146/data/genomic_data/hic/ERR9503460_1_60x.fastq.gz \
+/fp/projects01/ec146/data/genomic_data/hic/ERR9503460_2_60x.fastq.gz \
-sbatch /projects/ec146/scripts/run_smudgeplot.sh /fp/projects01/ec146/data/genomic_data/pacbio/gsMetZobe_pacbio.fastq.gz
+/fp/projects01/ec146/data/genomic_data/pacbio/gsMetZobe_pacbio.fastq.gz
 ```

 When you have done this, you can submit to the cluster by typing `sh run.sh`.